 Control variables in non-experimental research

 In an observational study or other types of non-experimental research, a researcher can’t manipulate the independent variable (often due to practical or ethical considerations).
 Instead, control variables are measured and taken into account to infer relationships between the main variables of interest.

 How do you control a variable?

-There are several ways to control extraneous variables in experimental designs, and some of these can also be used in observational or quasi-experimental designs.
+There are several ways to control extraneous variables in experimental designs, and some of these can also be used in observational studies or quasi-experimental designs.

 In experimental studies with multiple groups, participants should be randomly assigned to the different conditions.
 Random assignment helps you balance the characteristics of groups so that there are no systematic differences between them.